thure/baxter-app/README.md

 ##About

-The Baxter app is designed to interface with one or more [Electric Imp](http://electricimp.com) clients running [Baxter imp](https://github.com/thure/baxter-imp).
+The Baxter app is designed to interface with one or more [Electric Imp](http://electricimp.com) clients running [Baxter imp](https://github.com/thure/baxter-imp), your modifications thereof, or your own software.

 ##Installation

 1. Add a mongodb user for Baxter and change `config.js` accordingly.
+Currently there is no CRUD for imps or users, so you'll have to add those manually.

 1. Add email credentials to `config.js`.
 You should consider giving Baxter its own email address so you can take full advantage of [IFTTT](http://ifttt.com)'s features.